timmyjose-projects/garvel/README.md

   * `dependencies` - this section defines the external dependencies of your project.
                      This section is optional.

-  * `lib` - this section has two possibe attributes:
+  * `lib` - this section has two possible attributes:
       * `main-class` - this defines the entry-point for your project JAR file.
 This is **mandatory** if this section is present.
 The section itself is optional.
       * `fat-jar`    - this attribute indicates that `garvel` must build the project along with all its dependencies into